Frances Ivens: Liverpool 1907–1914

-In 1907 she was appointed gynaecological surgeon to a new unit in the Liverpool Stanley Hospital – the first woman to hold an honorary post in a Liverpool hospital.
+In 1907 Ivens was appointed gynaecological surgeon to a new unit in the Liverpool Stanley Hospital.
+She was the first woman to hold an honorary post in a Liverpool hospital.
 Beds had been specially endowed on the condition that they should be in the care of a woman practitioner.
 Here she built up a large gynaecological out-patient department.
 Later she was also appointed honorary surgeon to the Liverpool Samaritan Hospital.
 In Liverpool she fought to have more women appointed to hospital posts, and became a leading member of the North of England Medical Women's Society.
 She was active in the suffrage movement and was chair of the Liverpool branch of the Conservative and Unionist Women's Suffrage Society.